Studienkolleg for Pakistani Students: Complete Guide (2026)

 Enrol at a Goethe-Institut branch in Islamabad, Karachi, or Lahore.
 Private language schools are cheaper but vary in quality — verify they prepare you for an officially recognised exam (Goethe-Zertifikat, telc, or TestDaF).
 Aim for one level every 2–3 months in intensive format.

-You do not need to finish your language studies before applying for APS.
+You do not need to finish your language studies before preparing documents.
 Start gathering your academic documents early — attesting Matric and FSc certificates takes time.
-Submit your APS application as soon as your documents are ready.
+Have all documents attested by the issuing board or HEC so they are ready for your Studienkolleg application via uni-assist.

 Take the Goethe-Zertifikat B1 exam.
 Have the certificate in hand before application deadlines.